Turn your vacation into a new life-style

 Foreign citizens who wish to buy property within designated regions of Mexico are required to obtain a “Fideicomiso” (fee-day-co-me-so), which functions as a Mexican Property Trust.

-In 1971 and again in 1994, amendments to Article 27 of the Constitution permitted foreigners to purchase and own real estate in Mexico located within the “restricted zone” which is all land within 60 miles (100 km) of national border and within 30 miles (50 km) of the Mexican Coast, which includes all real estate in Los Cabos (the peninsula is about 50 miles -80 km- wide).
+In 1971 and again in 1994, amendments to Article 27 of the Constitution permitted foreigners to purchase and own real estate in Mexico located within the “restricted zone”, which is all land within 60 miles (100 km) of national border and within 30 miles (50 km) of the Mexican Coast; this includes all real estate in Los Cabos (the peninsula is about 50 miles -80 km- wide).
 This law permitted ownership through a Mexican bank Trust Deed or “Fideicomiso”.

-The way the Fideicomiso works is the Mexican Government issue a permit to a Mexican Bank of your choice, allowing the bank to act as Trustee for the property and naming you the purchaser, the Beneficiary of the trust holding title.
+The way the Fideicomiso works is the Mexican Government issues a permit to a Mexican Bank of your choice, allowing the bank to act as Trustee for the property and naming you, the purchaser, the Beneficiary of the trust holding title.
 The beneficiary rights are very similar to Living Wills or Estate Trusts in the U.S.

 The initial term of the trust is 50 years.
 An investor can renew the trust for an additional period of 50 years within the last year of each 50-year period, and this process can be continued indefinitely, providing for long-term control of the asset.